xarantolus/blog/_posts/2021-08-26-programmatically-interact-with-a-KNX-smart-home-system.md

 ### Alarm clock
 Another application of automatic light switching -- as mentioned in the intro of this article -- is an alarm clock.
 It really helps you wake up when the light is already on -- there's no chance to fall sleep again after that.

+The most important part is calculating when you need to wake up (e.g. depending on an online calendar) and adding a fallback wakeup time in case the online source isn't available for some reason.

 ----

 ## Conclusion